carnesmedia/thumbkit/README.md

  [1]:https://github.com/emmanuel

-NOTE: Not all of this is implemented yet.
-0.0.2 will mark the release of this initial spec.

 Thumbkit makes thumbnails from a variety of media types.
 Thumbkit is designed to work with carrierwave but does not require it.

-Sort term planned types: Audio, Plain Text (and probably HTML), Image.

-Longer term planned types: Video, PDF, HTML.

 ## Synopsis